gvwilson/thirdbit/src/fiction/santas/index.md

   </div>
 </div>

-*You probably think this is a Christmas story because of the santas, but it's not: it's about right and wrong and figuring out who you are.
+*You probably think this is a Christmas story because of the title, but it's not: it's about right and wrong and figuring out who you are.
-There are many footnotes and explosions and narrow escapes, but if you need someone to hold your hand during the scary bits you're out of luck.
+There are footnotes, explosions, and narrow escapes, but if you need someone to hold your hand during the scary bits you're out of luck.
 I'm just a book, and we don't have hands.*